gust4br/px-to-rem/README.md

 - [x] Deploy
 - [ ] Tests
 - [x] Light Mode
+- [x] Keep the order of the inputs on local storage

 ### Tech:
 #### the following tools were used in this project: